bajamircea/bajamircea.github.io/_posts/2022-05-09-russian-invasion-of-ukraine.markdown

 president is Jewish, how can he be a Nazi?
 This misinterpretation of meaning of words is truly Orwellian.

-Second to the population of the Western world, the Russian propaganda tries to aim with aims to brake the resolve in helping the Ukrainians by: threatening with atomic weapons, picking smaller targets to intimidate (e.g. via threats to cut gas supplies) and propagating myths.
+Second, to the population of the Western world, the Russian propaganda tries to aim with aims to brake the resolve in helping the Ukrainians by: threatening with atomic weapons, picking smaller targets to intimidate (e.g. via threats to cut gas supplies) and propagating myths.
 In particular that inaction would be